 The Columbia Space Shuttle was launched with the help of two solid-fuel boosters Image Courtesy: NASA

-All older firework rockets were powered by solid engines that use solid propellant.
+All older fireworks rockets were powered by solid engines that used solid propellant.
 However, there are now new designs, more advanced fuels, and functions with solid propellants.
 Today, advanced state, solid propellant engines are mostly used in the Delta series booster stages and the Space Shuttle dual booster engines.

 Solid propellants can be made of numerous compounds, for example, Black powder (contains charcoal, sulfur and potassium nitrate), Zinc-sulfur, potassium nitrate, and composite propellants based on ammonium nitrate or ammonium perchlorate.

 Since these rockets can be reliably launched on short notice, and solid fuel can be stored for long periods, they are often used in military applications.
 Small missiles like Nike Hercules and Honest John, and large ballistic missiles like Vanguard and Polaris, use solid-fuel engines.